Truvada Tablets is a brand of medicine containing the active ingredients tenofovir disoproxil fumarate - emtricitabine.

 TRUVADA is used to treat Human Immunodeficiency Virus (HIV) infection in adults.
 This medicine must be taken in combination with other anti-HIV medicines.

-TRUVADA consists of two medicines:
+TRUVADA consists of two medicines combined in one tablet:

 - VIREAD® (tenofovir disoproxil fumarate, also called tenofovir DF)